The world’s boldest rewilding project may see the return of the woolly mammoth

 In the far northeast of Russia, Evgeny Lebedev finds a bold experiment to restore land to how it was before the advent of civilised man

-In the isolated wastes of north-eastern Siberia can be witnessed both the terrifying, deadly reality of climate change with all its natural force – but also a solution so novel that it delves into the ancient history of this planet before the advent of civilized man.
+In the isolated wastes of northeastern Siberia can be witnessed not only the terrifying, deadly reality of climate change, with all its natural force, but also a solution so novel that it delves into the ancient history of this planet before the advent of civilised man.

-This is a project that, one day, may see woolly mammoths once again roam the far north to help combat the most modern of all challenges.
+This is a project that, one day, may see woolly mammoths once again roam the far north as part of an effort to help combat the most modern of all challenges.

 The remote location where scientists are working on this most unlikely of solutions is on the bank of the Kolyma River, just outside the small town of Chersky.

-It is a place which in recent months the weather has, as in so many other places worldwide, gone haywire.
+It is a place where in recent months, the weather has – as in so many other places around the world – gone haywire.

 Over the past two years there have been record-shattering heatwaves in the region, resulting in tinderbox conditions as the parched vegetation clings to life.

-I had to pass eleven time zones to reach such a spot, one deep in the wildest part of the sprawling landmass that is Russia.
+I had to pass eleven time zones to reach such a spot, deep in the wildest part of the sprawling landmass that is Russia.
 Flying from Yakutsk into Chersky, I could see thick, grey tendrils of smoke spreading in their own Rorschach test across the sky.

-After a short journey by road, I came to a spot where the south bank of the Kolyma was ablaze.
-The vegetation prime tinder having been caught by an ill-timed lightning strike.
+After a short journey by road, I came to a place where the south bank of the Kolyma was ablaze.
+The vegetation – prime tinder – had been caught by an ill-timed lightning strike.

-My hosts were on the northern bank; home to the Northeast Science Station where the scientist father-son team of Sergei and Nikita Zimov have been perfecting their unique plan to battle climate change.
+My hosts were on the northern bank.
+Home to the Northeast Science Station, it is here that scientists Sergei and Nikita Zimov – a father-and-son team – have been perfecting their unique plan to battle climate change.

 The station itself juts out over the river, and a huge Soviet-era satellite dish on its roof points towards the surrounding sprawl of mountains, flood plains and boreal forests.

-Set up by Sergei in 1988, this spot is his hive of researchers, academics and documentary makers, all there to contribute to his plan for the planet.
+Set up by Sergei in 1988, it accommodates his hive of researchers, academics and documentary makers, all here to contribute to his plan for the planet.

-No-one could call it a pleasant spot.
+No one could call it a pleasant spot.
 In winter the temperature dips to -55C.
-In Stalin’s time, so inhospitable it is, it was home to one of the iciest gulags in Soviet Russia, those sent there destined for a life working the nearby gold mines.
+In Stalin’s time, so inhospitable was the place, it was home to one of the iciest gulags in Soviet Russia, with those sent there destined for a life working in the nearby gold mines.

 Yet what the Zimovs are planning for this area is unquestionably beautiful.
 For the past 33 years, they and their supporters have been slowly transforming the landscape in an attempt to restore the local ecology to how it was in the Pleistocene epoch, which ended almost 11,700 years ago.

-The result is a 62-square mile area named Pleistocene Park that they hope will resemble the world as it was before any breath of civilization.
+The result is a 62-square-mile area named Pleistocene Park, which they hope will resemble the world as it was before any breath of civilisation.

-This visit became especially important to me as it transpired that the project was approved more than 30 years ago by my grandfather, Professor Sokolov, who was head of Biology at the Soviet Academy of Sciences at the time.
-He signed off the article on this theory with the words “for urgent publication”.
+This visit became especially important to me as it transpired that the project had been approved, more than 30 years ago, by my grandfather, Professor Sokolov, who at the time was head of biology at the Soviet Academy of Sciences.
+He signed off the article on the theory on which the project is based with the words: “For urgent publication.”
 This led to the creation of the park within two weeks, and I was going to see the results all these years later.

 When I informed Sergei of the connection, he looked grateful.
 “I owe him till my dying day.
-People really believed in the value of science in the Soviet Union”, he said, beaming at me.
+People really believed in the value of science in the Soviet Union,” he said, beaming at me.

 To help me understand what they are seeking to achieve, the Zimovs first took me deep into a man-made ice cave.
 Underground, they have built a labyrinth of tunnels and ladders, some 25 metres deep.

-As we descended Nikita took clumps of frozen earth from the surrounding wall, explaining to me how the permafrost can run down for hundreds of metres – and spans nearly a quarter of the northern hemisphere.
+As we descended, Nikita took clumps of frozen earth from the surrounding wall, explaining to me how the permafrost can run down for hundreds of metres – and that it spans nearly a quarter of the northern hemisphere.
 Huge veins of brown ice sat alongside frigid soil, some of it 30,000 years old.

 The name “permafrost” suggests permanence, although the reality is anything but, he told me.
 As it thaws, it flows away in streams or collects in stagnant, bubbling thermokarst pools.
 This damages everything sitting on top of it, whether roads, houses or schools.

-Indeed in Chersky at present, an apartment block has had to be evacuated.
-It was fighting a losing battle to keep itself upright as the ground hollowed out from underneath it, forcing everyone inside from their homes.
+Indeed in Chersky, an apartment block has recently had to be evacuated.
+It was fighting a losing battle to keep itself upright as the ground hollowed out from under it, forcing its residents from their homes.

 Yet the problem of vanishing permafrost poses an even greater challenge than just the damage it inflicts on a local area.
 Buried within the ground are hundreds of thousands of years’ worth of dead animals and plants, which means huge quantities of potentially harmful emissions.

-As this organic matter decomposes, greenhouse gases are released; in particular, the potent warming gas: methane.

-This helps heat up the planet, and the rate at which it is being emitted only increases with higher global warming thereby helping heat up the planet further.
+As this organic matter decomposes, greenhouse gases are released: in particular, the potent warming gas, methane.
+This helps heat up the planet, and the rate at which it is being emitted only increases with higher global warming, thereby raising temperatures further.

 A recent UN environmental report has warned that even if we keep on track with our global 1.5C target, about a third of the Russian permafrost could melt.
 If it reaches 2C then that number rises to half – and the worst-case scenario for a further rise would be total permafrost collapse.

-This was the reason I had travelled all this way here.
+This was the reason I had travelled all the way here.
 I had heard that Sergei and Nikita had developed an astonishing solution to help prevent this environmental Armageddon.
 Their solution was a natural one.
 Together they were attempting to undertake perhaps the most significant rewilding project on the planet.

 For more than 20 years, they have transported musk oxen, bison, horses, reindeer, goats and other herbivores from all over the globe, all animals that once populated the northern steppe.
+“I want to bring animals back to Siberia,” Nikita said.

-Their idea is borne out of a theory honed by decades of research, namely that the flora and fauna of the Pleistocene epoch was an ecosystem far more adept at preserving the temperature of the permafrost than the sprawling forests you find in Siberia today.
+Their idea is borne out of a theory honed by decades of research: namely that the flora and fauna of the Pleistocene epoch comprised an ecosystem far more adept at preserving the temperature of the permafrost than the sprawling forests that are found in Siberia today.

 In the times of the mammoth steppe, the northern hemisphere was filled with grasslands stretching from present-day Spain right the way through to Canada, across all of Eurasia.